-Drinking behavior
+Drinking behaviors

-In 2019,\\ approximately 56% of Washington adults age 18 years and older reported having at least one drink of alcohol within the past 30 days.
+In 2019,e approximately 56% of Washington adults age 18 years and older reported having at least one drink of alcohol within the past 30 days.
 This is higher than the 53.8% of U.S. adults who reported having at least one drink of alcohol within the past 30 days.
+In 2023, a representative statewide survey of 10,964 Washingtonians aged 18 years and older found that 55.9% of survey respondents reported consuming any alcohol in the past 30 days.

 It is difficult to estimate the number of people who drive while intoxicated by alcohol.
 A 2014 nationally-representative survey found that about one-third of drivers age 21 years or older stated they had driven within two hours of consuming any amount of alcohol.
 People age 65 years and older were significantly more likely than other age groups to report driving within two hours of consuming any alcohol (54% versus 32% for people age 21 through 34 years and 36% for people age 35 through 64 years).
 Drivers that had driven within two hours of consuming any alcohol reported doing so about 3 times in the past month, with men reporting significantly more times than women.
 Of people who reported driving within two hours of drinking alcohol at least once, "the frequency of driving when [they] thought they were legally impaired was an average of 3 times in the past year..."
+In the 2023 survey of Washingtonians, 4.9% of survey respondents stated they had driven a vehicle while under the influence of alcohol in the past 12 months.
+However, 1.7% of respondents stated that most people always drive after consuming alcohol, and 52.2% of respondents stated that most people sometimes drive after consuming alcohol.